 When you’re living with chronic pain, it can be hard to have the energy to exercise or cook healthy meals.
 However, making good choices and maintaining a healthy weight may reduce your chronic pain symptoms.
 If you are looking for ideas for healthy snacks for weight loss, congratulations on taking a step forward!

-Share this video with a loved one who is looking for healthy snacks for weight loss:
+Share this video with someone who is looking for healthy snacks for weight loss

 Achieving and maintaining a healthy weight is important in general but is especially crucial if you are living with chronic pain.
 Being overweight or obese may have a direct impact on the root cause of chronic pain.
 The good news is that healthy, gradual, weight loss can significantly improve chronic pain, and may even be an option for some people to avoid surgery.

 Making the commitment and sticking to it is the first and most difficult step of the process.
 The next step is making a plan.
 That’s where this guide comes in.
 We’ve got 5 quick and easy healthy snacks to help you lose weight and get healthier:

 Healthy Snacks #1: Apple slices and almond butter

 Apples are a great source of nutrients and antioxidants.
 They are also high in fiber.
 They can aid in digestion, improve gut health and reduce the risk of heart disease.